aosasona/php-router/README.md

 - For more information, contact me [here](https://twitter.com/trulyao)

 > This documentation will be updated as soon as new features and methods are added to the package.
+>
+> Warning: PHP, like a lot of other languages, runs from top to bottom, to avoid conflicts, put your chained routes at the bottom of the file; it is still fairly unstable and may override your dynamic routes eg. putting `/chained` which is a chained route before `/:id` for a GET request will only direct you to the `/chained` route because it technically matches the latter.